-Vermilion is one of seven companies to partner with the Dutch government, EBN (a natural gas exploration and production company owned by the government) and TNO (a Dutch non-profit for applied scientific research) to investigate ultra-deep (4,000 metres) geothermal energy that would produce the high heat needed by industrial energy customers.
+Vermilion was one of seven companies to partner with the Dutch government, EBN (a natural gas exploration and production company owned by the government) and TNO (a Dutch non-profit for applied scientific research) to investigate ultra-deep (4,000 metres) geothermal energy that would produce the high heat needed by industrial energy customers.
 We signed the Green Deal in 2017 as an important step in establishing the regulations, technologies, standards and understanding needed to develop ultra-deep geothermal energy.
-Companies involved are expected to participate in pilot projects in various regions (Heerenveen for Vermilion), with the intention to develop those projects by 2020.
+Companies involved participated in pilot projects in various regions (Heerenveen for Vermilion), with the intention to develop those projects by 2020.

 Work to convert two of our depleted gas wells in Middenmeer, in North Holland, to geothermal production is underway, including integrity checks and technology refits.
-This project is expected to supply first heat by the end of 2018, with 200 cubic metres of water per hour.
+This project is expected to supply first heat in the first quarter of 2020, with 200 to 250 cubic metres of water per hour.
 This will support a nearby regional agriculture hub with approximately 10 to 15 MWh of energy, or up to 30% of their heat demand.
 The hub – Agriport A7 – is one of the largest contiguous greenhouse areas in Europe, with 320 hectares and 9 tomato-producing customers.